XavierTM/codeswag/getting-started-with-java/Getting started with Java.md

 * **Encapsulation**: it is the grouping of data and subroutines working on them into one unit.
 Encapsulation reduces the complexity of the programs by eliminating the need for passing many parameters to subroutines.
 * **Abstraction**: Abstraction is the hiding of implementation details of the object, only exposing interfaces through public subroutines.
 This makes the changing of code a lot easier, as long as we leave the interface the class as it is, we can change how the class works without affecting the code that depends on it.
 * **Inheritance**: This is when objects of one class obtain characteristics of another class.
 This allows for code reuse, therefore simplifying software development.
 * **Polymorphism**: This the ability of the same subroutine to exhibit different behavior in different objects(of different classes).
 This comes handy, for example, when we have a list of objects and we want to traverse the list, doing a different operation, depending on the type of code.
 Instead of using an if statement or switch case statement, we can create a method with the same name in all of the classes, but internally doing different things.
-So if we invoke a method on any object in the least, the required operation will be done.
+So if we invoke a method on any object in the list, the required operation will be done.
 [This youtube video](https://youtu.be/pTB0EiLXUC8) explains these pillars in more detail.

 ### Hello world
 ``` java